 Harvesting rainwater can be as simple or elaborate as you want!
 Check this Pinterest site to get some ideas of different routes you can take.

 ‘Tis the season for rain, and also the season for looking at houses!
 Spring is when everyone gets their home listed and more opportunities arise if you’re looking to move.
-We just listed our Asheville Model at Mckenzie Glen …. check it out at 1016 Forest Glen Dr. Or if you’re interested in starting from scratch, check out our floorplans and fill out our Customer Worksheet.
+Or if you’re interested in starting from scratch, check out our floorplans and fill out our Customer Worksheet.
 Contact us with any questions at all!